spoonscen/es6-mocha-snippets-vs-code/README.md

 ![screenshot](images/demo.gif)

 ## Customize the snippets
 In your "User Settings" or workspace settings you an configure the snippets to fit your needs.
+You will need to restart VS Code make them active.
 ### Semicolons
 Turn semicolons on or off
 ```